Skip to main content

 Task outputs were generated

-dataset.eval(...) executed solve over each row with the requested worker count.
+dataset.eval(...) executed solve over each row with the requested worker count and returned a run object (Eval).

 3